types of loans / Minority Loans /

 When you're an entrepreneur starting your own business, you'll likely need financing from outside sources from time to time.
 You need cash for essentials like inventory, payroll, equipment and marketing.
 Rather than dipping into your profits, using a business loan can help you cover your costs while keeping your cash flow intact.

 Business loans can be extremely beneficial to smooth fluctuating cash flow during a growth period or to prepare for a busy season.
 If you're looking to borrow money for your business, carefully consider how you will use the funds.
-If you know that taking the loan will put you in a position to pay back the funds quickly, a Kabbage could be a great small business loan for women to explore.
+If you know that taking the loan will put you in a position to pay back the funds quickly, access to funding through Kabbage Funding could be a great small business loan for women to explore.

 Before signing on the dotted line, it's important to have a detailed business plan to ensure your extra working capital will drive revenue that ultimately helps you pay the money back.
 Create a plan of action for how to use your line of credit and how you will repay it.